 by LYIS

-Leading Your International School today shares our first Monthly Q&A for international school leaders and teachers in 2024.
+Leading Your International School today shares our Monthly Q&A for international school leaders and teachers in 2024.
 Questions are answered by Gráinne O’Reilly – founder of 13 schools around the world.
 Today we share Jennifer’s question.

 Jennifer: Dear Gránne,